 Laboratory Research Assistant: Department of Biology, Saint Joseph’s University, 2012-Present

-Instruction of laboratory protocols and experimentation procedures to undergraduate researchers.
+- Instruction of laboratory protocols and procedures to undergraduate researchers.

 Intern: Noyce Scholarship Program, Philadelphia School District’s Summer Bridge Program, summer 2010.

 - Designed and taught lectures on evolution, general biology, physics, ecology, and astronomy.

 - Collaborated with teachers and fellow interns on pedagogical approaches and lesson plans.

 - Instilled appreciation of the sciences and of nature in students entering high school.